 Honorable Mention, Cruel Gun Story (1964)

 I'd never heard of this tough Japanese film before the heist marathon, and it was a great surprise.
-Following a similar plot line to genre classics like The Killing, it chronicles a daring armored-car robbery with a big payday.
+Following a similar plot to classics like The Killing, it chronicles a daring armored-car robbery with a big payday.
 One highlight is the way the guys are constantly punching everyone, even over minor infractions.
 The gang's leader is Togawa, played well by Jo Shishido and his giant puffy cheeks.
 Surgically altered to deliver greater tough-guy looks, his face is a star in itself and heightens the gritty atmosphere.
 The second half includes a series of inventive shootouts with Togawa and his buddy Shirai trapped by a large group of attackers.
 It's a clever little action film that works a lot better than expected.

 5. Advise and Consent (1962)